This documentation covers Vite 4 (old version). For the latest version, see https://vite.dev.

 server.proxy

-Note that if you are using non-relative base
+Note that if you are using non-relative base, you must prefix each key with that base.

 In some cases, you might also want to configure the underlying dev server (e.g. to add custom middlewares to the internal connect app).
 In order to do that, you need to write your own plugin and use configureServer function.